Welcome to Saga's privacy hub. Protecting your personal information and being clear about how we use your data is important to us.

 Please advise us in writing of any changes in your circumstances, or if you feel we hold inaccurate information about you so that we can update our records accordingly.

 We will hold your personal information in accordance with the principles of the GDPR (and associated legislation) and for as long as reasonably necessary to fulfil the purposes for which it was collected.
 We may obtain your data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect of our relationship with you.
 We are obliged and permitted by law and regulation to retain certain types of data for a minimum period.
-The minimum period tends to be for six years but can be longer if the statute or regulation requires.
+The minimum period tends to be for seven years but can be longer (or shorter) if the statute or regulation requires.

 Access to your information: You have a statutory right of access to personal data that we hold about you.
 In order to exercise this right, we ask that you apply in writing, either via letter or email.
 Please refer to the information you wish to see giving dates where possible.
 Please note that we may ask for further information from you including proof of identity.